Monroe Heath: Early life and career

-He served as a Chicago alderman, representing Chicago's 12th ward.
+Heath served as an alderman on the Chicago City Council from 1871 through 1876, representing the twelfth ward.
+For his first term on the council, he had been elected on the "Fireproof" ticket (on which Joseph Medill was elected mayor in the coinciding mayoral election).

 Mayoralty

 After winning the 1876 election, Heath was sworn in as Mayor of Chicago on July 24, 1876.

-He was subsequently reelected the following year, defeating Perry H. Smith.

-He was sworn-in for his second term on April 30, 1877.
+He was re-elected the following year (defeating Perry H. Smith) and was sworn in for his second term on April 30, 1877.
 His tenure as mayor ended on April 28, 1879.

 Post-mayoralty

 He died in Asheville, North Carolina.
 He is buried in Oak Woods Cemetery.